anamilea/project-management/README.md

         npm install
         npm run dev
         php artisan migrate
+        php artisan storage:link
+        db:seed
     To run the project:
         php artisan serve
         npm run dev
 ## Laravel Nova

     Laravel Nova is used for the administration panel.
+To install the package you need to login with your Nova credentials.

 ## Generate an admin user

+    Before creating users/admins it is necesarry to create the roles.
+Run the command db:seed !
-    To create an admin, use the command php artisan nova:user
+        Make sure that the names are camelcase 'Admin' and 'User' To create an admin, use the command php artisan nova:user
     in you terminal and follow the instructions prompted.
 After successful user creation, you can login as an administrator at 127.0.0.1:8000/nova.